rshubhankar11/Notes/SpringBoot/OneToManyAndManyToOne.md

+# One To Many and Many To One:

-# Let's create an example of a One-to-Many and Many-to-One relationship using Spring Boot with JPA (Java Persistence API) and Hibernate.
+### Let's create an example of a One-to-Many and Many-to-One relationship using Spring Boot with JPA (Java Persistence API) and Hibernate.
 In this example, we'll model a simple relationship between a "Department" entity and an "Employee" entity.
 One department can have many employees, and each employee can belong to only one department.

 Here are the steps to create the example: